Mrs. Sandy's Family Child Care

 I'm an Educator & Life Long Learner

-I earned my Bachelor’s Degree at MacMurray College in Jacksonville, IL in Education of the Hearing Impaired.
-Since becoming a family child care provider I have taken courses in early care and education at the local Community College.
-I continue my education through online webinars and trainings, attending conferences and face-to-face trainings through my local family child care association and local resource and referral agency.
+I earned my bachelor’s degree at MacMurray College in Jacksonville, IL in Education of the Hearing Impaired.
+Since becoming a family childcare provider I have taken courses in early care and education at the local Community College.
+I continue my education through online webinars and trainings, attending conferences, and face-to-face trainings through my local family childcare association and local resource and referral agency.
 Early Childhood Care and Education is constantly changing and the only way to stay up to date on best practices is to continue learning.
 I began teaching other early childhood professionals at my local resource and referral agency in 2003.
-I still provide trainings and I am a trainer for the IL Trainer’s Network through IL National Child Care Resource and Referral Agency (INCCRRA).
+I continue to provide trainings, and I am a trainer for the IL Trainer’s Network through IL National Child Care Resource and Referral Agency (INCCRRA).

 I'm a Photographer

-I really began to love photography when I gave birth to my daughter.
+I learned I loved photography when I gave birth to my daughter.
 I tried to find the most unique props, fun backgrounds and had a lot of fun capturing her milestones.
 My daughter was placed in a pumpkin (which was featured in a magazine), in a watermelon and in a stock pot, to name a few.
-I have always been her personal photographer and enjoyed taking her senior pictures.
-I really enjoy doing family pictures, senior pictures and kids pictures.
+I have always been her personal photographer and now enjoy capturing my grandson's milestones and continue to find unique backdrops and props for him.
+I enjoy doing family pictures, senior pictures and kid's pictures.
 A service provided to my daycare families is extended through photography.
-Not only do I take the everyday pictures while they are in my program or on fieldtrips, but I also take fun and quirky pictures for each holiday to share with my families.
-Some of my work can be found on my FB page Digital Memories by Sandy
+Not only do I take the everyday pictures while they are in my program or on fieldtrips, but I also take fun and quirky pictures for holidays to share with my families.

 I'm a Mentor